 Always allow the engine to rest for a while after shutting it down to prevent inaccurate readings.

-How much-overfilled oil is OK?
+How much-overfilled is oil, OK?

 What Temperature Should You Check Your Oil At?

 There is no specific temperature set at which you should check the motor oil.
 You can check if it is hot or cold, and it will give you almost the same reading.
 However, if you live in a very cold area, it is crucial to warm up the oil first before you check.
-You can let the engine temperature reach 230-260 Degrees Fahrenheit to get the best result.
-You do this by leaving the engine to run for some minutes – 10-15 minutes, to be specific.
-You can also check the car owner’s manual to see what they advise you to do.

 How Long Does a Car Have to Sit Before You Check the Oil?